lifepillar/nanoc4-template/README.md

    import them in `main.scss` to get a single aggregated CSS file in the output.
 8. Put additional components, libraries or frameworks into `content/assets/components`.
 Update `compass_config.rb`, `all.js.erb` and
    `main.scss` to include the necessary files.
+If you need to copy stuff into your web site, define suitable routing rules in `Rules`.

 ## Editing content